felixge/node-style-guide/Readme.md

 [the opposition]: http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding
 [hnsemicolons]: http://news.ycombinator.com/item?id=1547647

-## Trailing whitespace

-Just like you brush your teeth after every meal, you clean up any trailing whitespace in your JavaScript files before committing.
-Otherwise the rotten smell of careless neglect will eventually drive away contributors and/or co-workers.

 ## Line length

 Limit your lines to 80 characters.
-Yes, screens have gotten much bigger over the last few years, but your brain hasn't.
+Yes, screens have gotten much bigger over the last few years, but your brain has not.
 Use the additional room for split screen, your editor supports that, right?

 ## Quotes